frankwirgit/exercise-flask-rest/README.md

   $ FLASK_APP=service:app flask run -h 0.0.0.0
 ```

-You must pass the parameters `-h 0.0.0.0` to have it listed on all network adapters to that the post can be forwarded by `vagrant` to your host computer so that you can open the web page in a local browser at: http://localhost:5000
+You must pass the parameters `-h 0.0.0.0` to have it listed on all network adapters to that the post can be forwarded to your host computer so that you can open the web page in a local browser at: http://localhost:5000

 Tests can also be conducted manually to check up intermediate results, such as checking the table records in database and check the request and response contents on web browser.
 To do that:
 POSTGRES database can be connected inside the database service container by using